-In the summer, we eat a lot of salads.
-There’s an endless bounty of fresh vegetables from our garden and our neighbors are always stopping by with extra vegetables from their gardens.
-What I put in my garden salads really depends on what I have a lot of in the garden.
-There is always a base of lettuce, arugula, spinach or dandelion greens depending on the time of year.
-I also add in carrots, cucumbers, peppers, onions, and tomatoes when I have them.
-As a splurge, I sometimes add bacon, chunks of cheese, nuts, or dried fruits.
-The final addition to my salad is usually a salad dressing of some type.
+There’s an endless bounty of fresh vegetables from our garden, and our neighbors always stop by with extra vegetables from their gardens.
+What I put in my garden salads depends on what I have a lot of in the garden.

-While the grocery store has a great selection of salad dressing, sometimes they aren’t the best choice.
-Store bought salad dressings are often full of fat, sodium and artificial ingredients.
+While the grocery store has a great selection of salad dressings, sometimes they aren’t the best choice.
+Store-bought salad dressings often contain fat, sodium, and artificial ingredients.

-- ½ cup fresh red raspberries
+- 1/2 cup fresh red raspberries

-- ¼ cup Heinz Unfiltered Apple Cider Vinegar
+- 1/4 cup Heinz Unfiltered Apple Cider Vinegar

-- ¼ cup balsamic vinegar
+- 1/4 cup balsamic vinegar

 - 2 tsp brown sugar

-- ½ tbsp Dijon mustard
+- 1/2 tbsp Dijon mustard

-- ¼ cup extra virgin olive oil
+- 1/4 cup extra virgin olive oil

 - Put all of the ingredients into a blender and pules until combined.